mikiya09/ComSci/nodeJS.md

     [!] why server?
       >> one way of running and rendering html & css & js is on the FrontEnd, browser itself
-      >> the other way is by sending all the code, and running on the somewhere that has large memory or capacity, and then send only the outcome back
+      >> the other way is by sending all the code
+        - running on the somewhere that has large memory or capacity, and then send only the outcome back
       >> so that free browser to do more complex things

 # Express